Cases that may be heard in Justice Court include:

 The board of supervisors shall appoint a clerk of the justice court system as well as deputy justice court clerks.
 The justice court clerks and deputy justice court clerks are empowered to file and record actions and pleadings, issue warrants, and acknowledge affidavits for the justice court.
 They also have the authority to collect filing fees and fines on behalf of the justice court.

-If the justice court judge resigns from office or the term of office expires he is required to deliver within ten days of vacating the office, the case record with all papers and books of statutes relating to the office of justice court judge, to the clerk of the justice court.
+If the justice court judge resigns from office or his or her term of office expires, the Judge is required to deliver within ten days of vacating the office, the case record with all papers and books of statutes relating to the office of justice court judge, to the clerk of the justice court.

 Clerk of Justice Court